YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I also prefer waiting when the patient is judging the crown from one short haircut, wet hair, or a strong camera flash.
 Those conditions can exaggerate the whorl.
 A careful decision should be based on repeated observation, not a panic photo.

 Another reason to wait is emotional urgency.
-If the patient is asking for surgery mainly because the crown looks bad in one angle, I slow the process down.
+If the patient is asking for surgery mainly because the crown looks bad from one angle, the first step is calmer documentation.
 Surgery should solve a real pattern, not chase every lighting condition.

 A patient who is uncertain should be assessed as a whole candidate, not as a single crown photo.
-The page on whether someone is a good candidate for a hair transplant is important here because the answer depends on age, donor strength, diagnosis, expectations, and future hair loss risk.
+Whether someone is a good candidate for a hair transplant depends on age, donor strength, diagnosis, expectations, and future hair loss risk.

 How should I judge a clinic promise about fixing a cowlick?

-I also become cautious when the plan sounds too perfect.
+I ask more questions when the plan sounds too perfect.
 Phrases like full coverage, no visible scalp, or guaranteed density in the crown usually hide the real limits.
-The crown is a demanding area, and honest planning often sounds more modest than marketing.
+The crown is a demanding area, and responsible planning often sounds more modest than marketing.

 If the patient feels rushed, the better decision may be to pause.
-A patient should feel informed enough to decide calmly, not pressured to reserve a date.
+You should feel informed enough to decide without pressure, not pushed to reserve a date.
 Sometimes the most valuable step is to wait for the right hair transplant surgeon rather than accept a quick promise.

 What should a careful surgical plan include?